Andy Farrell hands Billy Burns first Ireland start against Georgia

 Autumn Nations Cup: Ireland v Georgia, Sunday November 29th, Aviva Stadium (kick-off 2pm, RTE One, Channel 4)

-Following England’s resounding victory over Ireland last weekend at Twickenham, Ross Byrne, James Lowe and Jamison Gibson-Park are dropped from Andy Farrell’s team to face Georgia this Sunday at the Aviva stadium.
+Following England’s resounding victory over Ireland last weekend at Twickenham, Ross Byrne and Jamison Gibson Park are dropped from Andy Farrell’s team to face Georgia this Sunday at the Aviva stadium.

+“Everyone is entitled to their opinion,” said Farrell in response to heavy criticism from former Irish international Shane Horgan, particularly about the performances of James Lowe and Byrne in London.
+“Nobody gave us a chance before we went to England anyway but we came away with an 18-7 loss when we all know what happened in the game.

+“We probably lost our way at times.
+But that’s what pressure does to you.”

+Farrell repeated the “priceless experience” line of losing at Twickenham twice in 2020.

+“Ross and James and many more will get priceless learnings from that.”

-Bundee Aki and Caelan Doris are also excluded from the 23-man list but that appears to be a rotational decision as Ulster centre Stuart McCloskey and Munster lock Tadhg Beirne are selected.
+Bundee Aki and Caelan Doris are also excluded from the 23-man squad but that appears to be a rotational decision as Ulster centre Stuart McCloskey and Munster lock Tadhg Beirne are given an opportunity.
 Beirne will start at blindside flanker.

 Connacht scrumhalf Kieran Marmion returns as cover for Conor Murray while Munster fullback Shane Daly should win his first cap from the replacements.